-Funds are not now available either to shorten Atlanta firemen's workweek or raise their pay, the aldermanic finance committee decided Friday.
+Funds are not now available either to shorten Atlanta firemen's workweek or raise their new source of revenue. pay, the aldermanic finance committee decided Friday.

 The action came after some 400 firemen, their wives and supporters had overflowed the aldermanic chambers at a public hearing.
-They asked that the fire department's workweek be cut to 56 hours from the present 60 hours and that time and a half be paid for all hours over
+They asked that the fire department's workweek be cut to 56 hours from the present 60 hours and that time and a half be paid for all hours over 40.

-The finance committee took up the requests in executive session and wound up deciding that neither could be granted next year's city budget over immediately without raising any requests for across-the- Continued on Page 5, Column 1
+The finance committee took (2) The 56-hour week for fire-up the requests in executive men will be given "The first session and wound up deciding consideration" in drawing up that neither could be granted next year's city budget over immediately without raising any requests for across-the- Continued on Page 5, Column 1

-By MARION GAINES taxes or the city's finding some new source of revenue.
+By MARION GAINES taxes or the city's finding some